+a) Minutes of the annual meeting of stockholders held on June 24, 2020, appended to this Information Statement as Annex "A".
+These minutes fully reflect the proceedings during the meeting, including:

+1) a description of the voting and vote tabulation procedures used in the previous meeting, including the engagement and presence of external auditor SGV & Co., which was especially engaged as third-party validator for the meeting;

+2) a description of the opportunity given to stockholders to ask questions and a record of the questions asked and answers given; and b) General approval and ratification of the acts of the Board of Directors, its Committees, and the Management during their term of office commencing from the date of the last annual stockholders' meeting up to the date of this year's meeting.
+These are covered by Resolutions of the Board of Directors and were entered into or made in the ordinary course of business, the significant acts or transactions which are covered by appropriate disclosures with the Securities and Exchange Commission and Philippine Stock Exchange, Inc.

-- a) Minutes of the annual meeting of stockholders held on June 24, 2020, appended to this Information Statement as Annex "A".
-These minutes fully reflect the proceedings during the meeting, including: - 1) a description of the voting and vote tabulation procedures used in the previous meeting, including the engagement and presence of external auditor SGV & Co., which was especially engaged as third-party validator for the meeting; - 2) a description of the opportunity given to stockholders to ask questions and a record of the questions asked and answers given; and - 3) the list of directors and officers and a description of stockholders who participated in the meeting, certified duly certified to by the Corporate Secretary, verified by the Company's Stock Transfer Agent, BDO Stock Transfer, and validated by Alberto, Pascual & Associates.
+3) the list of directors and officers and a description of stockholders who participated in the meeting, certified duly certified to by the Corporate Secretary, verified by the Company's Stock Transfer Agent, BDO Stock Transfer, and validated by Alberto, Pascual & Associates.